mvcisback/SSLVC/report/report.md

 In order to have a good speech recognition system, we remove the non-speech components (silences) from the desired signal.
 This way the only signal that we have in our training database is speech.
-As mentioned earlier in section 2, the calibration procedure help labeling the speech signals, so we already know the approximate time interval in the signal for each user.
+As mentioned earlier in section 2, the calibration procedure helps label the speech signals, so we already know the approximate time interval in the signal for each user.